Woven Tours

 Pricing

 In the case of the Gujarat experience we will find the most comfortable accommodation possible.
-We will be staying at two places here, with the royal family in their compound for a couple of nights and in a chic modernised Haveli for the remainder.
+We will be staying at two places here, with the royal family in their compound for 4 nights in Bhuj and in a chic modernised Haveli for the remainder in Ahmedabad.
+Between these main centres we will stay in the best accommodation we can find for the occasional night.

 The price includes all meals as well as coffee and cake and other snacks.
+Largely we will be eating vegetarian food as not only is it the safest, it is definitely the largest range of tasty meals.
 We provide all water which will be bottled and cold because we need you to drink a lot every day.

 The price includes all the guide’s costs, hire of the van, petrol and drivers.